LaveryXu/cse15l-lab-reports/Lab Report 3 - Researching Commands.md

       ```
 2. `find <directory-to-search-in>... -iname "<some-string>" # performes a case-insensitive search for files and directories that are named <some-string>`
+   - One case in which `-iname` option is helpful is that a person makes potential typo(s) of capitalizing some letter(s) in a file's name.
+Performing a case insensitive search helps to see if that file exists in a specific directory.
    - 2 examples:
       ```
       Jun Xu@DESKTOP-6V69VHU MINGW64 ~/Desktop/Spring 2023/CSE 15L/labs/lab 4/docsearch (main)